It might be possible to hack airplanes in mid-flight from the ground, says security expert

 If your summer plans include attending the 2018 Blackhat hacker conference, be sure to add Ruben Santamarta’s not-at-all alarming “Last Call for SATCOM Security.”
-Building on research first published in 2014, IO/Active cybersecurity expert Santamarta plans to explain how “entire fleets” of airplane have a security weakness that could be exploited by adversaries, according to Newsweek.
-That’s not all, either: apparently he will also demonstrate exactly how a plane’s WiFi network can be tampered with from land.
+Building on research first published in 2014, IO/Active cybersecurity expert Santamarta plans to explain how “entire fleets” of airplanes have a security weakness that could be exploited by adversaries, according to Newsweek.
+That’s not all, either: Apparently, he will also demonstrate exactly how a plane’s Wi-Fi network can be tampered with from land.

 Read more about it at Newsweek, while we Google whether it’s possible to drive to Europe.